How to Recycle Construction Materials From Jobsites

 To save headaches down the line, make sure to reach out to local recycling facilities to understand their policies.
 While you’ll find that many facilities accept similar items, you might discover one that takes something different because they have different machinery to process the debris.
 When reaching out to a recycler, be sure to get answers to questions like:

 Know in advance that this can be time-consuming — especially if you work in multiple cities or nationwide.
 You’ll often need to make phone calls to several facilities, and it can lead to extra time spent on the jobsite to ensure your construction waste meets the recycling center’s specifications.
+If you don't want to worry about reaching out to recycling facilities yourself, consider working with a waste provider who consolidates waste disposal and recycling services for you.

 You wouldn’t begin construction without an approved set of blueprints to guide your way.
-So don’t set a waste diversion goal without mapping out a recycling plan to set you up for success, either.
+So, don’t set a waste diversion goal without mapping out a recycling plan to set you up for success, either.

 Your first draft doesn’t have to be flawless — situations come up, and you’ll need to adjust.
-But if you enter with a plan, it’s more likely that you’ll stick to and achieve your recycling goals.
+But if you start with a plan, it’s more likely that you’ll stick to and achieve your recycling goals.

 While there are many moving parts, start by choosing whether you want on-site or off-site recycling.
-To put it simply, on-site sorting is where you would sort your materials into separate containers on the jobsite.
+To put it simply, on-site sorting is where you sort your materials into separate containers on the jobsite.
 They are then taken to the correct facilities to handle the material type.
 Off-site sorting is where you place all of your debris into a commingled — or mixed — recycling load, and the facility sorts it for you.

 Off-site recycling will usually save you time because you just toss all recyclable materials into one dumpster.
 For smaller worksites, this might be an ideal solution because there are fewer containers on-site, saving you space.
 However, it may be more expensive since the facilities often charge more to handle the sorting.

 On the other hand, on-site sorting is the best way to recycle as much of your construction debris as possible.
 It requires more space on your jobsite and potentially more trips to different facilities depending on what is in your area.
 But you have more overall control of the recycling process.
-So, consider on-site sorting as your primary method if you have high recycling targets.
+So, consider on-site sorting as your primary method if you have high recycling goals.

 When possible, it’s also best to work in batches to avoid letting perishable materials go bad.
 For example, if you know you’ll need caulk for the kitchen, but it can also be used in the two bathrooms, plan ahead to get those rooms completed before the caulk expires — even if it doesn’t completely make sense with the development of the project.

-This construction recycling tip helps you as much as it does the environment — the fewer materials you have to throw out, the fewer additional materials you’ll need to purchase, lowering the overall price of the project.
+This construction recycling tip helps you as much as it does the environment — the fewer materials you have to throw out, the fewer additional materials you’ll need to purchase, lowering the overall cost of the project.

 There’s a lot that goes into honing and perfecting your jobsite recycling practices — but you don’t have to do it alone.
 A national waste hauler with a proven track record will help make your waste diversion plans a reality.